dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 ## Next steps

 You can find the answers to questions about your environment such as the number of devices enrolled by day over the last week.
-You can gain insight into your Intune tenant and client population using the reports using the Intune Data Warehouse Power BI file (pbix) retrieved from the blade in Azure.
+You can gain insight into your Intune tenant and client population using the Intune Data Warehouse Power BI reports retrieved from the blade in Azure.
 However, Intune provides a number of additional ways to extend or reuse the data.
-There is a lot more that you can do with Power BI and the Intune Data Warehouse API, for example:
+Power BI and the Intune Data Warehouse API provide additional functionality, for example:

 <!-- -  You can use Power BI Desktop to create additional report types with your data.
 For example, you could create a custom chart representing the ratio of device manufactures in your enterprise.
 For more information about creating custom reports with Power BI and the Intune Data Warehouse, see `BLOG POST ON POWER BI`. -->
  -  Your tenant data is organized to help you pull insight from your data.
 For more information about how the data is organized, see [Data Warehouse Data Model](reports-ref-data-model.md).